The Advanced Alpha is a brand new planar magnetic headphone from a company previously known for bang for buck earphones. Priced at $499.

 You will certainly feel it on the top of your head but the pressure distribution is not too bad for me.
 It is a personal experience so I am not too sure how it will work for everyone else but the net result felt ok.
 There is a fairly heavy clamp on the Alpha though so the full weight of the Alpha is a bit “suspended’ and away from the top of your head.
 With less clamping, I get a feeling you might feel it a bit more.

-Advanced has also supplied a second set of pads that are more like the Hifiman hybrid A-pads. these are a mix of outer wall protein leather and an inside and top of a fabric material.
+Advanced has also supplied a second set of pads that are more like the Hifiman hybrid A-pads.
+These are a mix of outer-wall protein leather and on the inside, a fabric material.
 The purpose of these is to allow a more porous breathing system for hotter environments.
 There may some minor changes in the tonality also between these and the protein pads but the difference is not as big as you would think.

-This is a strange one for me actually.
+This is a strange one for me.
 This is a 1.5m SPC cable with a tightly braided multi-wire design and a PET jacket/wire tone that gives off a nice coppery feel to it.